The 6 & 9 August 1945 tragedy of Hiroshima and Nagasaki and the Ahmadiyya call for peace

 During his Friday Sermon on 10 August 1945, Hazrat Mirza Bashiruddin Mahmud Ahmad, Khalifatul Masih IIra said:

-“About five days ago, the first atomic bomb was used on the Japanese city Hiroshima, which is a cantonment and a port as well, where the Japanese fleet is stationed or get prepared. […]
+“About five days ago, the first atomic bomb was used on the Japanese city of Hiroshima, which is a cantonment and a port as well, where the Japanese fleet is stationed or get prepared. […]

 “As far as humanity is concerned, destruction of this kind cannot be declared lawful.
 There had always been wars and enmities, but despite those enmities and wars, there were some limits fixed, which were never violated.
 However, there is no limit now.